christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

     \label{table:availability-classes}
 \end{table}

 An availability of 99.999 % is referred to as _five nines_ and is the typical standard for telecommunication networks and a hit target for many site reliability engineering (SRE) departments of service providers, while popular commercial platforms provide lower levels of availability, such as Amazon Web Services (AWS), which provides 99.99% availability for their standard offering of S3 [@amazon2020s3availability].
 Oftentimes, such services are geo-replicated and deployed in specific _availability zones_ so that they are available during peak operating hours for the corresponding time zones.
 The maintenance time (e.g. for updates and general MTTR) is then usually scheduled for the night hours.
 For critical business operations, a certain level of availability must be guaranteed by the service providers, which they typically specify in their _Service Level Agreements_ (SLAs).
 If the service provider fails to keep these availability promises, the provider declares themselves responsible to compensate for the damage incurred (the missed revenue).
 The confidence of having an excellent SLA that ensures high availability, among other things, can often be a decisive competitive advantage.
 For example, the SLA for AWS S3 guarantees customers tiered compensation based on the availability achieved in the corresponding billing cycle.
-As of the time of writing, the total cost of the billing cycle will be refunded if the service didn't met an availability of at least 95 % throughout this cycle [@amazon2022s3sla].
+As of the time of writing, partial reimbursements start when an availability of 99.9% wasn't met [@amazon2022s3sla].
+The total cost of the billing cycle will be refunded if the service didn't met an availability of at least 95 % throughout this cycle.
+At the same time, Microsoft is offering an SLA for its Cosmos DB, a distributed NoSQL database, that guarantees partial reimbursement for certain availability regions even if a five nines availability (99.999 %) is not met, but they also cover reimbursements if latency and consistency guarantees are not met [@microsoft2022cosmossla].

 When orchestrating multiple services in the context of a _service oriented architecture_ (SOA), the availability of a resulting aggregated system or business process depends heavily on all the orchestrated services as well as the orchestrating system itself, and decreases for each participating system.
 Ignoring network availability, overlapping unavailability periods and other factors, and assuming all services are run in a sequential order, we can roughly estimate the overall availability as